-When paired with an iPhone, iPad, Apple Watch, or Mac, the AirPods offer a rich set of features thanks to the W1 wireless chip in the first generation version or the H1 chip in the AirPods 2, the accelerometer and other sensors, and deep integration with Apple's devices.
+When paired with an iPhone, iPad, Apple Watch, or Mac, the AirPods offer a rich set of features thanks to the W1 wireless chip in the first generation version or the H1 chip in the AirPods 2 or AirPods 3, the accelerometer and other sensors, and deep integration with Apple's devices.

 Here's a list of AirPods features you lose out on when using the AirPods with Android:

 - Siri.
-On iPhone, you can tap to access Siri for doing things like changing songs, adjusting volume, or just asking simple questions.
-If you have AirPods 2, you can also use "Hey Siri" to activate Siri.
+On iPhone, you can press or tap to access Siri for doing things like changing songs, adjusting volume, or just asking simple questions.
+If you have AirPods 2 or 3, you can also use "Hey Siri" to activate Siri.

 - Customizing Double Tap.
-In the Settings app on an iOS device, you can change what the double tap gesture does.
+In the Settings app on an iOS device, you can change what the tap/press does.
 Options include accessing Siri, Play/Pause, Next Track, and Previous Track.